 Sani Williams has specialized in public finance law for more than 15 years, having served as bond counsel, underwriters’ counsel and disclosure counsel in connection with tax-exempt and taxable municipal financings by various governmental entities in several states, the Commonwealth of Puerto Rico and Washington, D.C.
-Mr. Williams has worked on transactions aggregating in the tens of billions of dollars, and his work encompasses a variety of financing structures, including revenue and general obligation bonds, certificates of participation, credit/liquidity facilities, “P3” public/private partnerships, federal infrastructure loans and short term cash flow borrowings and direct bank purchases
+Mr. Williams has worked on transactions aggregating in the tens of billions of dollars, and his work encompasses a variety of financing structures, including revenue and general obligation bonds, certificates of participation, credit/liquidity facilities, P3 financings, federal infrastructure loans, short term cash flow borrowings, and direct bank purchases.

-Included among the facilities financed by these transactions are stadiums and arenas, convention centers, airport and transportation systems, projects for not-for-profit corporations, institutions of higher learning, hospitals, public power, and water and sewer distribution facilities.
-In addition, Mr. Williams has worked on a variety of economic development transactions throughout the United States, including public parking systems, arenas and stadiums, downtown development projects, tax increment financing plans and economic development projects, all of which have supported the creation of thousands of jobs, small businesses, and housing units, as well as expanding the tax base of numerous local governments.
+Included among the facilities financed by these transactions are stadiums and arenas, convention centers, airport and transportation systems, not-for-profit-owned facilities, institutions of higher learning, hospitals, public power, and water and sewer distribution facilities.
+In addition, Mr. Williams has worked on a variety of economic development transactions throughout the United States, including public parking systems, arenas and stadiums, downtown development projects, tax increment financing plans, and economic development projects.

 Since the global financial crisis began in 2008, Mr. Williams has been an active participant in numerous refundings and restructurings of municipal debt affected by the unprecedented and continuous market disruption thereby assisting governmental clients in mitigating the adverse effects of ongoing market uncertainty.